Read our tips for calm family mealtimes to help your family eat together from Anna, our Nutritional Therapist working in Bristol.

 So it’s the end of the day, you’ve been at work, or you’ve had your children with you all day, you’re all tired, and you just want to get them fed, and into bed.
-But the bickering, shouting, food refusal and crying whilst you’re trying to cook then feed them can really raise anyone’s stress levels, especially when our energy is low too.
+But the bickering, shouting, food refusal and crying whilst you’re trying to cook, then feed them can really raise anyone’s stress levels.
+Especially when your own energy is low too.

 We’ve been running Baby Weaning classes for a little while now, and we begin by asking attendees to think about their own experiences of mealtime when growing up.
 What do you want to create in your own family, and what do you want to avoid?
 Did you have to sit at the table until you were finished, did you get rewarded for finishing vegetables with pudding?

-Think about what you positively want to choose to create with your own little ones and think about how this differs from what you actually do.
+Think about what kind of dinner time you positively want to choose to create with your own little ones.
+Ask yourself how this differs from what you actually do.